-The Yavapai-Apache Tribal Court has jurisdiction over any petition for an order of protection under this Code when the petitioner or respondent is domiciled or found within the boundaries of the Yavapai-Apache Nation or any act of domestic violence occurred within the boundaries of the Yavapai-Apache Nation or when the court is being asked to recognize and enforce a valid order of another court of competent jurisdiction.
+The Yavapai-Apache Tribal Court has jurisdiction over any petition for an order Order of protection under this Code Chapter when the petitioner Petitioner or respondent Respondent is domiciled or found within the boundaries of the Yavapai-Apache Nation or any act of domestic violence Domestic Violence occurred within the boundaries of the Yavapai-Apache Nation or when the court Court is being asked to recognize and enforce a valid order Order of another court of competent jurisdiction.
 The Court shall construe this section liberally to exercise maximum jurisdiction.

-- A. All court proceedings in reference to the order of protection shall be carried out where the original order of protection was filed. - B. There is no minimum requirement of residency to petition for or to be granted an order of protection.
+A. All court proceedings in reference to the orderOrder of protectionProtection shall be carried out where the original orderOrder of protectionProtection was filed.

+B. There is no minimum requirement of residency to petition for or to be granted an orderOrder of protectionProtection.